 The Company manages its capital structure and makes adjustments to it, in light of changes in economic conditions.
 To maintain or adjust the capital structure, the Company may adjust dividend payments to shareholders, return capital to shareholders or issue new shares.

 (f) Financial instruments by category

 Financial assets include cash and cash equivalents that are classified as financial assets at amortised cost.

-Financial liabilities include accruals, other payables and redeemable preference shares that are classified as financial liabilities at amortised cost.
+Financial liabilities include other payables that are classified as financial liabilities at amortised cost.

 5. INCOME TAX EXPENSE